Skip to main content

 import { AgentOS } from '@framers/agentos';

-import { EmbeddingManager, VectorStoreManager, RetrievalAugmentor } from '@framers/agentos/rag';
+import { EmbeddingManager, VectorStoreManager, RetrievalAugmentor } from '@framers/agentos/cognition/rag';

 import { AIModelProviderManager } from '@framers/agentos/core/llm/providers/AIModelProviderManager';